nextmv-io/go-routingkit/cmd/routingkit/README.md

         (default "car")
 ```

+### Input / output

-Find a sample input below.
+Find a sample `--input` below.
 Each request is given as a tuple of two locations
 defining the `from` and `to` part of the trip.
 The coordinates of the location
 are given in `[lon, lat]` order.